 With barely time to grieve, Plews was back in.

-(U.S. Forest Service, McKenzie Bridge Forest Station, Oregon Department of Forestry stationed at Nimrod, fire crews from McKenzie, Mohawk and Pleasant Hill and others.)
+In the hours and days after the fire broke, the U.S. Forest Service, McKenzie Bridge Forest Fire Station, Oregon Department of Forestry stationed at Nimrod, fire crews from McKenzie, Mohawk and Pleasant Hill joined the fight.

 One says, “She is the first person I talked to when I saw the road closed and had no idea what was happening.
 She patiently… told me to get out.
 Thank you, Chief Rainbow.”